-Proper storage usually prevents severe mold problems.
-However, if packages of trees become warm or are stored for longer than two weeks, mold can develop.
+- Mold Proper storage usually prevents severe mold problems.
+However, if packages of trees Do not dip become warm or are stored for longer than evergreen roots in two weeks, mold can develop.

 If this occurs, open the package, spray the trees with a captan-water solution, and repackage the trees.
 Check for recurring mold problems.